temesoft/auth-box/README.md

 * the freedom to use the software for any purpose,
 * the freedom to change the software to suit your needs,
-* the freedom to share the software with your friends and neighbors, and
+* the freedom to share the software with your friends and neighbors
 * the freedom to share the changes you make.